-A group of twelve older people living in the Brick Lane area and twelve year 3 pupils from Christ Church C of E Primary School, Brick Lane worked together in to create a series of large scale paintings, Frames of Brick Lane, exploring the living history of the local area.
+Older people living in the Brick Lane area and pupils from Christ Church Primary School worked together to create a series of large-scale paintings exploring the living history of the local area.

 I found that the enormous energy of the children enthused us all.
 We seniors dived in, bringing our knowledge and experience of years of living in the East End.
 It was a perfect combination.

 It has been fun and exciting to see the impact that spending time with the older people has had on the children.
 They have loved it and the exchange of stories and ideas has been inspirational and wonderful to see.